Board of Directors

 Paul Gallagher

 Paul Gallagher brings over 40 years of experience in the tourism and hospitality industry to his role on the board of Tourism Ireland.
-With a distinguished career in senior leadership roles and a deep commitment to advancing the sector, Paul has played a pivotal role in sharing national tourism policy and strategic direction.
+With a distinguished career in senior leadership roles and a deep commitment to advancing the sector, Paul has played a pivotal role in shaping national tourism policy and strategic direction.
 He is currently Chief Executive of the Irish Hotels Federation (IHF), leading the organisation’s strategic and operational initiatives.
 He works closely with industry stakeholders, government bodies and state agencies to foster the right conditions for growth and sustainability in Irish tourism and hospitality.
 A seasoned hotelier, Paul has held senior management positions with several national and international hotel brands, including Buswells Hotel, the Herbert Park Hotel, Sheraton, Hilton Group and Ibis.
 A native of Dublin, Paul is a Past President of the IHF and former Chair of the Irish Tourism Industry Confederation (ITIC).
 He has served on several government taskforces, including the Tourism Recovery Oversight Group (2020), Brexit Taskforce, Advisory Group on Small Business, Tourism Recovery Taskforce (2010) and Grow Dublin Taskforce (2008).
 Paul is a Fellow of the Irish Hospitality Institute and a graduate of University of Galway and Shannon College of Hotel Management.

 Laura McCorry